andrewgarrison/atgarrison.com/site/content/blog/posts/five-dollar-strategy.md

   stocks in companies like Amazon and Tesla.
 feature_image: /img/five-dollar-investing.jpg
 ---
-Gone are the days where it seemed nearly impossible for an average individual to get their hands in the stock market and start investing.
-Whether it was the daunting task of finding a financial adviser or being too uneducated to choose stocks on their own, the process just felt like too much work for most people.
+For someone who has never invested in the stock market before it can seem very difficult to begin.
+Whether it's the daunting task of finding a financial adviser or not even knowing where to begin when choosing stocks to buy on your own, the whole process seems out of reach.
+How do I know this?
+Because I was in that exact position with those exact thoughts just a few years ago.

-Luckily, technology has made it increasingly simple for people to start investing on their own without having to seek out help from a financial expert.
-The innovative investment investment app, <a href="//www.acorns.com/">Acorns</a>, has become a leader in creating a highly usable and enriching experience with the stock market.
+Thankfully, new technology has made it increasingly simple for people to start investing on their own without having to seek out help from a financial expert.
+Specifically, the innovative investment investment app, <a href="//www.acorns.com/">Acorns</a>, allowed me to start investing affordably, quickly, and pain-free.
+Acorns is a leader in creating a highly usable and enriching experience with the stock market.
 Along with their easy and intuitive platform, they provide users with personalized investment portfolios built with the help of Nobel Prize-winning economist, Dr. Harry Markowitz.
 This means someone without adequate knowledge in the stock market does not have to choose a single stock or bond to invest in themselves -- the pros have already done it for them.

 ### Pricing